a2a cloud

 defense in depth

-HMAC-signed, audience-bound, time-limited, constrained to file patterns and output prefixes.
+Ed25519-signed, audience-bound, time-limited.
+Constrained to file patterns and output prefixes.
+Expire by default.

 grant cryptography